sebastianbirk/pytorch-mlops-template-azure-ml/README.md

 $ export TF_VAR_ado_personal_access_token="<ADO_PAT>"
 ```

-From the template root folder, navigate to the "infrastructure" folder, where all Terraform configuration files are stored:
+From the template root directory, navigate to the `infrastructure` directory, where all Terraform configuration files are stored:
 ```console
 $ cd infrastructure
 ```